 Detoxification diets reduce total calorie intake by eliminating whole groups of food, such as meat and dairy.
 Since most Americans consume too many calories, reducing total calorie intake a bit would be beneficial and most likely lead to gradual weight loss.
-The catch is that these diets often reduce calories too much, leading to muscle loss and putting the body into starvation mode, which results in slower metabolism and conservation of calories.
+The catch is that these diets often reduce calories too much, which may lead to nutritional deficiencies and side effects such as fatigue and headaches.

 The Body’s Way of Detoxifying

-Since our bodies are primarily water—around 70%—it makes sense that staying hydrated through drinking adequate amounts of water also helps us stay healthy.
-However, to date there is no scientific evidence to support the idea that water flushes out toxins.
+Since our bodies are primarily water—around 60%—it makes sense that staying hydrated through drinking adequate amounts of water also helps us stay healthy.
+However, to date there is no scientific evidence to support the idea that extra water flushes out toxins.